Zapharaos/fihub-backend/README.md

 ### Configuration

-Fill in the `config/fihub-backend.prod.toml` file by overriding variables.
-Don't forget to set the `APP_ENV` variable to `production` in the default .toml file.
+- Create a `.env` file to override any variables from `config/fihub-backend.toml` that you need.
+- Please note that each variable you wish to override must have the `FIHUB_` prefix.
+- Don't forget to comment any override of the `FIHUB_APP_ENV` variable.

 ### Run